xmidt-org/curlws/README.md

 as the foundation provides an extremely robust, tested and powerful framework for `curlws`.

-Outside of libcurl, only a functional libc is required to operate.
-SHA1 is even included unless you choose to configure the `USE_OPENSSL_SHA` option (see below).

 ## Getting started

 The best place to start is the [cli](https://github.com/xmidt-org/curlws/tree/main/examples/cli)